DSchroer/schroer.ca/source/about/index.md

 </div>

-For most of my life I have worked on and off for NATECH.
-I started by doing mostly technician tasks and moved on to more software and hardware specific tasks as time went on.
-I had many opportunities to challenge myself and grow my professional skills.
+For most of my life I have worked for NATECH.
+I started by providing mostly tchnical services and moved on to software and hardware specific tasks.

 * Developed two iterations of time sheet and reporting software for the company
 * Prototyped a hardware device to monitor geo-thermal heat pump
-* Developed a tool to record the power usage of buildings
+* Developed a tool to record the power usage of various components of the building
 * Deployed and managed the company's IT infrastructure
 * Created a workflow to perform accurate 3D photogrammetry using drones and survey references
 ### [IBM Fredericton](https://www.ibm.com/)